spaceandtimelabs/sxt-proof-of-sql/CONTRIBUTING.md

 2. Re-run the entire test suite to ensure tests are still passing.

+3. Re-run the code quality checks above to ensure that the code is still clean.

-3. Create a fixup commit and push to your GitHub repository (this will update your Pull Request):
+4. Create a fixup commit and push to your GitHub repository (this will update your Pull Request):

     ```shell
     # Create a fixup commit to fix up the last commit on the branch: